Hopkins converts 2nd chance, Washington beats Giants 30-29

-Hopkins missed his first attempt to win the game, but he was given a reprieve when Dexter Lawrence was flagged for being offside.
-His next attempt was good, giving Washington (1-1) a wild victory and providing another moment in the sun for Taylor Heinicke.
+It also gave Heinicke another moment in the sun after he cost Washington dearly with a late interception.
+The 28-year-old quarterback was making his second career start in the regular season and first since 2018 with Carolina.
+He became a bit of a sensation when Washington had to use him in last season's playoffs against Tom Brady and Tampa Bay, but his team lost that game.

+“It's amazing,” Heinicke said.
+“The first start was what, two or three years ago in Carolina?
+Threw three picks, tore my tricep, it was just a brutal thing — and that was my last start until last year (against) Tampa.
+Come in to Tampa last year, had a good game, but ultimately fell up short.
+And finally get that first win.”

-The 28-year-old Heinicke, who became a bit of a sensation in Washington when he came out of obscurity to play in a loss to Tom Brady and Tampa Bay in last season’s playoffs, threw for 336 yards and two touchdowns.
-He cost Washington dearly with a late interception, but after Graham Gano's fifth field goal of the game gave the Giants a 29-27 lead with 2:00 remaining, Heinicke guided Washington back into field goal range.
+Heinicke, playing because of an injury to Ryan Fitzpatrick, threw for 336 yards and two touchdowns.
+His interception set up Graham Gano’s fifth field goal of the game, which gave the Giants a 29-27 lead with 2:00 remaining.
+Heinicke then guided Washington back into field goal range.

 “He does have the ability to throw the ball and make all the throws.
 We’ve seen that,” coach Ron Rivera said.
 “And he’s got a lot of confidence.”